 Renewable energy is sustainable as it is obtained from sources that are inexhaustible (unlike fossil fuels).
-Renewable energy sources include wind, solar, biomass, geothermal and hydro, all of which occur naturally on our planet.
+Renewable energy sources include wind, solar, biomass, geothermal and hydro, all of which occur naturally.

 Renewable energy, generally speaking, is clean energy and non-polluting.
 Many forms do not emit any greenhouse gases or toxic waste in the process of producing electricity.
 It is a sustainable energy source that can be relied on for the long-term.
 Renewable energy is cost-effective and efficient.

 Increasingly, governments around the world are turning to renewable energy to end our dependence on fossil fuels.